dkirkby/E4S/projects/Motion.md

 These sensor readings are fairly noisy so, next implement a loop to average 16 values and observe the improvement.
 However, even with averaging the magnetic field measurements will still be noisy since the signal (the earth's magnetic field) is relatively weak.

 Try moving the speaker from your kit close to the IMU and observe the effect of the small permanent magnet it contains on your measurements.
 If the B field direction is far from where you think north should be, check for any nearby magnets (or large pieces of steel which will distort the magnetic field nearby).
+In case your laptop is distorting the magnetic field, position your circuit as far away as possible with the USB cable fully extended.

-In case your sensor values stop updating, there may be a problem with the locking of the I2C bus in the CircuitPython libraries, but power cycling (by disconnecting and reconnecting USB) should fix it.
+If your sensor values ever stop updating, there may be a problem with the locking of the I2C bus in the CircuitPython libraries: power cycling (by disconnecting and reconnecting USB) should fix this.
+If this is happening continuously, there is likely a problem with your code or circuit.

 ## Calculate Angles